ageron/handson-ml2/README.md

     * if you prefer this option, follow the installation instructions below.

 # Installation

+No installation is required, just click the *launch binder* button above, and you're good to go!
+But if you insist, here's how to install these notebooks on your system.

 Obviously, you will need [git](https://git-scm.com/) and [python](https://www.python.org/downloads/) (2 or 3).